 In 2016, Rhode Island and New Jersey added new plans that excluded elective abortion from coverage.

 How many states have Multi-State Plans (MSPs)?

-Obamacare requires that MSPs be available in every state by 2017.
+In 2017, 22 states offered Multi-State Plans, down from 32 states and the District of Columbia in 2016.
+Obamacare required that MSPs be available in every state by 2017.

 Where can I find more information about plans that cover abortion-inducing drugs and devices?

 If you are viewing plans on your state exchanges, you may see a link to other detailed documents, in particular, a drug formulary.
 This lists each drug that the plan covers.
 If it is not provided on the exchange, you may find the formulary on the insurance carrier’s own website.